-C. Establish a field planting in Riverside, County consisting of clonal copies of the fully transformed ungrafted PR1 and UT 456 plants that were planted in Solano County on July 12, 2010.
-(2011-2013)
+- C. Establish a field planting in Riverside, County consisting of clonal copies of the fully transformed ungrafted PR1 and UT 456 plants that were planted in Solano County on July 12, 2010.
+(2011-2013) Field space was prepared in Riverside County and grape plants grown in our greenhouse were transported to Riverside for planting.
+We coordinated the movement of plants to Riverside County with Professor Steven Lindow from UC Berkeley, who also planted his materials for the first time in Riverside County.
+The planting occurred April 2011.

-Field space is prepared in Riverside County and the plants are being held in our greenhouse in preparation for transporting to Riverside for planting.
-We intend to coordinate the movement of plants to Riverside County with Professor Steven Lindow from UC Berkeley, who also will be planting his materials for the first time in Riverside County.
-Likely, planting will occur late spring 2011.
+- III.
+Publications: None

-- V. Publications: None - VI.
+- IV.
 Presentations.
 None

-VII.
-Research relevance.
+V. Research relevance

-The objective is to evaluate transgenic grape plants and grape rootstocks expressing two DNA constructs designated PR1 and UT456 genes in a field site at UC Davis for resistance to Xylella fastidiosa (Pierce's Disease strain) following mechanical inoculation.
+The objective is to evaluate transgenic grape plants and grape rootstocks expressing two DNA constructs designated PR1 and UT456 genes in a field site at UC Davis for resistance to Xylella fastidiosa (Pierce's Disease strain) following mechanical inoculation and in a field site at UC Riverside which has endemic sharpshooters carrying Xf.
 In four inoculation experiments in a controlled greenhouse over a two year period, involving more than 300 transgenic plants of PR1 and UT456, the suppression of PD symptoms and reduction in bacterial titer has been consistent.
 A positive correlation between the PR1 and UT456 message level, suppression of bacterial titer and absence of PD symptoms was established using qPCR to measure both the message and the bacteria titer.
-The field experiments will be conducted in two phases.
-The first phase of the field experiment starting in 2010 will evaluate clonal copies of the fully transformed ungrafted plants that exhibited suppressed PD symptoms and low bacterial titers.
+The Solano field experiment will be conducted in two phases.
+The first phase starting in 2010 will evaluate clonal copies of the fully transformed ungrafted plants that exhibited suppressed PD symptoms and low bacterial titers.
 The second phase will begin with planting the untransformed commercial scions grafted onto the most resistant of the PR1 and UT456 plants as rootstocks.
 Over the course of the 3 year field evaluation, test plants in the first planting will include ungrafted conventional Thompson Seedless and Freedom plants as controls to be compared with the transformed plants.
 Controls in the second phase will include, untransformed rootstocks grafted to the untransformed scions to be compared with equivalent combinations expressing the test genes grafted to untransformed PD susceptible scions.

-VIII.
+VI.
 LAYPERSON SUMMARY